plageat/plageat/README.md

-- 👋 Hi, I’m @plageat
+- 👋 Hi, I’m @plageat.
+I am software engineer with 10+ years of experience in developing enterprise level solutions.
-- 👀 I’m interested in Python, Linux, software package management, containers, image recognition, low-level system programming and many-many other things.
+- 👀 I’m strong in Python, Linux, BASH, RESTful, software package management, containers, low-level system programming and related things.
-- 🌱 I’m always on a learning stage and will never stop to improve my skill set.
+- 🌱 The highest possiable customer satisfaction.
+Always on a learning stage and will never stop to improve my skill set.
-- 💞️ I’m looking to collaborate on any Python's OS level software.
+- 💞️ Constatntly looking for collaboration on any Python's OS level software.
-- 📫 Reach me here or there.
-I am everywhere ;-)
+- 📫 Available for consulting in the described above areas and mentoring activities (Python/Linux)

 <!---
 plageat/plageat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.